 Each Trustee, except for Ms. Trust and Ms. Duersten, has served as a board member of the Fund and/or other funds in the Legg Mason Funds complex for at least eight years.
 Mr. Ades has substantial experience practicing law and advising clients with respect to various business transactions.
 Mr. Breech has substantial experience as the chief executive of a private corporation.
-Mr. Crane has substantial experience as an economist, academic and business consultant.
 Ms. Duersten has substantial experience as a global investment and trading manager in capital markets across multiple asset classes, including as the chief investment officer for the North American region of a major investment bank and service on its executive committee.
 Mr. Gross has a substantial accounting background and experience as an officer, trustee and board member of various organizations.
 Ms. Heilbron has substantial legal background and experience, business and consulting experience, and experience as a board member of public companies.
-Mr. Hubbard has substantial experience in business development and was a senior executive of an operating company.
 Mr. Johnson has substantial experience as the chief executive of an operating company and in the financial services industry, including as an actuary and pension consultant.
 Mr. Jerome Miller had substantial experience as an executive in the asset management group of a major broker/dealer.
 Mr. Ken Miller has substantial experience as a senior executive of an operating company.
 Mr. Schlafly has substantial experience practicing law and also serves as the non-executive Chairman of a private corporation and as director of a bank.
 Ms. Trust has been the Chief Executive Officer of the Trust and other funds in the fund complex since 2015 and has investment management and risk oversight experience as an executive and portfolio manager and in leadership roles with Legg Mason and affiliated entities.
 References to the experience, qualifications, attributes and skills of Trustees are pursuant to requirements of the SEC, do not constitute holding out of the Board or any Trustee as having any special expertise, and shall not impose any greater responsibility or liability on any such person or on the Board.

-The Board has five standing Committees: the Audit Committee, the Contract Committee, the Performance Committee, the Governance Committee, and the Compensation and Nominating Committee (which is a sub-committee of the Governance
+The Board has five standing Committees: the Audit Committee, the Contract Committee, the Performance Committee, the Governance Committee, and the Compensation and Nominating Committee (which is a sub-committee of the Governance Committee).

-Committee).
 Each Committee is chaired by an Independent Trustee.
 The Audit Committee and the Governance Committee are composed of all of the Independent Trustees.
 The Contract Committee is composed of four Independent Trustees.
+The

-The Performance Committee is composed of four Independent Trustees.
+Performance Committee is composed of four Independent Trustees.
 The Compensation and Nominating Committee is composed of five Independent Trustees.
 Where deemed appropriate, the Board may constitute ad hoc committees.

-The Chairman of the Board and the chairs of the Audit and Performance Committees work with the Chief Executive Officer of the Trust to set the agendas for Board and committee meetings.
-The Chairman of the Board also serves as a key point person for interaction between management and the other Independent Trustees.
+The Chair of the Board and the chairs of the Audit and Performance Committees work with the Chief Executive Officer of the Trust to set the agendas for Board and committee meetings.
+The Chair of the Board also serves as a key point person for interaction between management and the other Independent Trustees.
 Through the committees the Independent Trustees consider and address important matters involving the Fund, including those presenting conflicts or potential conflicts of interest for management.
 The Independent Trustees also regularly meet outside the presence of management and are advised by independent legal counsel.
 The Board has determined that its committees help ensure that the Fund has effective and independent governance and oversight.
-The Board also has determined that its leadership structure, in which the Chairman of the Board is not affiliated with Legg Mason, is appropriate.
+The Board also has determined that its leadership structure, in which the Chair of the Board is not affiliated with Legg Mason, is appropriate.
 The Board also believes that its leadership structure facilitates the orderly and efficient flow of information between the Independent Trustees and management, including the Fund's Subadviser.